knod/pa-data/README.md

   - click 'clone or download'
   - click 'download zip'?
   - extract folder
+  - If you downloaded and extracted: put it where node is

 ## Command prompt/terminal
-- open command prompt
+1. open command prompt
-- navigate to extracted folder
+1. navigate into extracted folder
-- type: `npm install`
+1. type: `npm install`
-- press enter
+1. press enter
-- wait
+1. wait
-- type what michelle says to type (will be something like: `node mdj-names.js 6 10 15000`)
+1. type what michelle says to type (will be something like: `node mdj-names.js 6 10 15000`)
-- press enter
+1. press enter
-- there will be a lot of errors that don't matter.
+1. there will be a lot of errors that don't matter.
-- As long as the number after the text 'new pg at end' keeps changing, it's good.
+1. As long as the number after the text 'new pg at end' keeps changing, it's good.
-- Bad error looks like have this as their first line: Error: `Error: failed to find element matching selector "#ctl00_ctl00_ctl00_cphMain_cphDynamicContent_cphDynamicContent_participantCriteriaControl_lastNameControl"`
+1. Bad error looks like have this as their first line: Error: `Error: failed to find element matching selector "#ctl00_ctl00_ctl00_cphMain_cphDynamicContent_cphDynamicContent_participantCriteriaControl_lastNameControl"`
-- If that happens press `ctrl` and `C` at the same time, then message michelle
+1. If that happens press `ctrl` and `C` at the same time, then message michelle

-## If something is weird
+## If something is weird and you're not sure
-don't hesitate to message michelle
+don't hesitate to message michelle.
+She wants your sweet sweet messages.